 Here is my most vivid memory of Halloween as a child:

 After September 11, 2001, lots of little kids across the nation asked some variation of the same question:

 “Mommy, why did the bad guys attack us?”

 Kids tend to look for patterns, especially when they’re frightened, so some kids likely took this inquiry even a step further:

-Seth just started driving, and he’s actually doing pretty well.
-The written test was a breeze, and on the streets around his house he’s relatively comfortable.
+Seth just started driving, and he’s doing pretty well.
+The written test was a breeze, and on the streets around his house he feels comfortable.
 He even volunteered to drive his little sister to the mall.
-His parents, while suffering a bit of the normal worries that any parent of a new driver would have, are delighted.View More...